Help Indiana Kids In Foster Care Find Belonging.

 A child in foster care is under state guardianship and may become eligible for adoption if the plan for reunification is not able to be fulfilled and parental rights have been terminated.

 Each child’s needs factor into family selection.
 Priority is typically given to families in proximity to the child to help maintain ties with extended family and/or siblings.
-In some cases children are placed out-of-state.
+In some cases children are placed out-of-state for a variety of reasons.

 Support Indiana Foster Families